ResearchObject/packaging_data_with_ro-crate/episodes/04-root.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: keypoints
-- "The RO-Crate Root is the top-level object of the RO-Crate"
+- The RO-Crate Root is the top-level object of the RO-Crate
-- "The root identifier may be a URL, but commonly just ./ for the current folder"
+- The root identifier may be a URL, but commonly just ./ for the current folder
 ::::::::::::::::::::::::::::::::::::::::::::::::::